Karim Bukele

 Karim Alberto Bukele Ortez (/es/; born 10 March 1986) is a Salvadoran businessman and politician.
-He is a younger brother of and was a presidential advisor to Nayib Bukele, the current president of El Salvador.
+He is a younger brother of and former presidential advisor to Nayib Bukele, the current president of El Salvador.
 Bukele has previously worked as Nayib's campaign manager during his 2015 and 2019 electoral campaigns as well as the campaign manager for the Nuevas Ideas political party in 2021.
 In late-2023, Bukele was considered a likely candidate to succeed Nayib as acting president in the event that he resigned ahead of the 2024 presidential election, however, Bukele denied that he would succeed Nayib.

 Early life

 Karim Alberto Bukele Ortez was born on 10 March 1986 in El Salvador.
 His father was Armando Bukele Kattán and his mother is Olga Marina Ortez.
 Karim has an older brother, Nayib, and two younger twin brothers, Yusef and Ibrajim.
 In addition, Bukele also has four half-sisters and two half-brothers from his father's side of the family.